Foebus/castsort/README.md

 ## Step 2: prepare the slots
 A slot is a logical part of the array where all values collide.
-The number of slots must be O(n) to keep the memory usage complexity.

-Then we do a second pass to prepare the slots to sort the array.
+The goal of this step is to prepare the slots to sort the array.
 For that, we count the number of collisions we will encounter, to attribute the right sizes to the different slots in the final array.

 Example : array = [3, 0, 40, 5], there will typically be 4 slots (as many as the number of values in the array), the first with 3 elements(0, 3 and 5), the two next with 0 and the last with 1 (40).